vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The YH concludes the section on the *bhāvārtha* as follows: As the threads of a net are gathered in its initial thread, in the same way the mantras are all found together in the *vidyā* . //47//

-*vāgurāmūlavalaye sūtrādyā ḥ kavalīkṛ tā ḥ * /
+*vāgurāmūlavalaye sūtrādyā ḥ kavalīkṛtā ḥ * /

 *tathā mantrā ḥ samastāś ca viyāyām atra saṁsthitā ḥ * //47//